DataDog/integrations-core/citrix_hypervisor/README.md

 ### Installation

-The citrix_hypervisor check is included in the [Datadog Agent][2] package.
+The Citrix Hypervisor check is included in the [Datadog Agent][2] package.
 No additional installation is needed on your server.
-The recommended way to monitor Citrix Hypervisors is to install one Datadog Agent on each hypervisor.
+The recommended way to monitor Citrix hypervisors is to install one Datadog Agent on each hypervisor.

 #### Datadog User

-The Citrix Hypervisor integration needs a user with at least [`read-only`](https://docs.citrix.com/en-us/xencenter/7-1/rbac-roles.html) access to monitor the service.
+The Citrix Hypervisor integration requires a user with at least [`read-only`](https://docs.citrix.com/en-us/xencenter/7-1/rbac-roles.html) access to monitor the service.

 ### Configuration

-1. Edit the `citrix_hypervisor.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your citrix_hypervisor performance data.
+1. Edit the `citrix_hypervisor.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Citrix Hypervisor performance data.
 See the [sample citrix_hypervisor.d/conf.yaml][3] for all available configuration options.

 2. [Restart the Agent][4].